How do I use posting policies in a course?

 You can also hide previously posted grades, especially if you need to fix errors or if grades were posted erroneously.

-When students have set grade notification preferences, they will receive notifications when grades are posted, as indicated in the flowchart.
+When students have set grade notification settings, they will receive notifications when grades are posted, as indicated in the flowchart.

 By default, Canvas courses have an Automatic posting policy .
 Assignment grades, grading comments and submission annotations are visible to students as soon as grades are entered in the gradebook or submitted in SpeedGrader.